-You don’t have to end your stroll through the White City here.
+You don't have to end your stroll through the White City of Tel Aviv here.
 Whether you continue to walk along Dizengoff or turn to the smaller streets around you, you can keep enjoying more Tel Aviv sights and bauhaus buildings.

-And just a few more photos I took in Tel Aviv –
+And just a few more photos I took of the White City of Tel Aviv -

 Wow!!
 So much to do and see in Tel Aviv.
 The Bahaus thing is a revelation.